maisharahman876/maisharahman876.github.io/content/authors/admin/_index.md

 ## About Me

-I am a self-motivated doctoral candidate driven by a deep love for Security, Cryptography and Software Engineering.
-I exhibit steadfast focus and determination to achieve my goals.
-I’m determined to leverage my enthusiasm and work ethic to make significant contributions to my area of interest.
+I am a Maisha.
+I am a Software Engineer and a doctoral candidate.
+I am a very hard working and passionate person.
+I love to explore new things - take challenges and gather new experiences.
+I like to work in a team and lead people.